guiiireg/guiiireg/README.md

 ## About

-I'm a software development student interested in building applications and understanding how they work underneath.
+I'm a software development student interested in building full-stack and mobile applications while understanding how software works underneath.

-I mainly work with **Laravel, React, TypeScript, C#/.NET, PHP, and C**.
-I'm also interested in lower-level programming, memory management, software architecture, databases, and Linux.
+I mainly work with **Laravel, React, Flutter, TypeScript, C#/.NET, PHP, and Java**.
+I'm also interested in software architecture, databases, APIs, and Linux environments.

-I use **Fedora Linux** as my main development environment and prefer learning by building projects and experimenting with different approaches.
+I use **Fedora Linux** as my main development environment and prefer learning by building practical projects.

 <details>
 <summary><b>What I'm currently working on</b></summary>

 <br>

-* Building full-stack applications with **Laravel, React, TypeScript, and .NET**
+* Building full-stack & mobile applications with **Laravel, React, Flutter, TypeScript, and .NET**
-* Learning more about **C, memory management, data structures, and low-level programming**
-* Improving my understanding of **APIs, databases, architecture, testing, and deployment**
+* Improving my understanding of **REST APIs, databases, architecture, testing, and deployment**
 * Working on personal projects to experiment with technologies outside of school
-* Sharing some of my development work and learning process on YouTube
+* Sharing part of my development work and learning process on **[YouTube](https://www.youtube.com/@exon9858)**

 </details>